guildai/issue-resolution/246-guild-operation-main-in-subdirectory-not-working-on-remote/README.md

 ## Fix

-The behavior is by design - nothing to fix.
+The behavior is by design.